10 Effortless Things That Clutter-Free People Do Every Day

 They finish one-minute tasks right away

 “Clutter is often a result of procrastination—decisions put off or small jobs left unfinished,” Becker says.
-(Use these tricks to finally stop procrastinating.)
 Anything that can be done in less than a couple minutes should be done immediately.
 Don’t wait to toss clothes in the hamper, put back the remote, or take the trash out.
 It’s so much easier to clean tiny bits at a time than to wait until it all builds up.
-Check out these other secrets of people with impeccable homes.
+Check out these simple cleaning tasks you can do in a minute or less.

 They don’t set things on the table

 Flat surfaces like counters, tables, and dressers are like magnets for clutter.
 Stop the mess before it begins by finding a permanent home for objects instead of dumping them down without a second thought.
 Keep your eyes peeled for things like toiletries and kitchen appliances that you or your family forgot to put away, and “dive in as needed to keep them clean,” Becker says.
 These organizational tools from Amazon will help you become the neat person you've always longed to be.

 Don’t even let junk mail hit your countertop—throw it straight into the recycling bin.
 After all, junk mail just builds up and becomes nothing but clutter.
 By getting rid of promotional mail before it’s open, you’ll save time and might be less tempted to buy things you don’t need.
 Check out these other 13 tricks for decluttering your kitchen counter.

 A big stack of dirty dishes is ugly and unappetizing.
 Put plates and silverware straight in the dishwasher when you’re done eating to keep them from piling up.
 Better yet, wash them by hand to get them from sink to shelf even sooner, Becker says.
 Learn the other sloppy-looking kitchen organizing mistakes you're making.